Are you the new owner of a boa constrictor or considering bringing one into your home?

 - Accurate measure temperature and humidity in vivariums, hatchers, brooders, propagators, etc

-- Digital display and easy to read on clear LED screen, two modes of mounting the suction cup make you can put the...
+- Digital display and easy to read on clear LCD screen, two modes of mounting the suction cup make you can put the thermo-hygrometer on the front or side glass of terrariums as your request.

 - Easy to install: suction cup can be adsorbed firmly on the side or back of the terrarium